xdfcfc0xa/ColdCore/README.md

 # TMHC Challenge Server

 This is the CTF platform for The Many Hats Club.
-It is based off of the platform for IceCTF and TJCTF, [TJCSec/ctf-platform](https://github.com/TJCSec/ctf-platform), although with hefty changes.
+It is based off of the platform IceCTF 2016, [IceCTF/ColdCore](https://github.com/IceCTF/ColdCore), although with hefty changes.

 ## Installation